 As the years progressed, the “Interview” and “Call-in” would become a regular format for Midday.
 Beginning in the mid-1970’s until 1992, Midday was hosted by Bob Potter, after which, Gary Eichten became the permanent host.
 Many guest hosts also participated over the years.
 During the Eichten era, Midday became a daily two-hour program staple, running from 11AM-1PM.
 Midday ended its run in January 2012, when long-time host Eichten retired.

-December 29, 1999 - A "Minnesota Century" special - reports from Minnesota at the turn of the Century, 100 years ago.
+November 10, 1999 - A "Minnesota Century" broadcast featuring special reports from the turn of the century, 100 years ago.
+Program contains pledge drive segments.